hgrimm/notify_by_webex/README.md

 ## Features

 - **File Upload:** Send local files as attachments to a Webex room.
+For more details, refer to the [Message Attachments](https://developer.webex.com/docs/basics#message-attachments) section on the Webex for Developers site.
 - **Command-Line Flags:** Provide the Webex authorization token, room ID, message text, and file path through convenient flags.
 - **Validation:** Ensures the file is one of the supported types and does not exceed a maximum size of 100 MB.
 - **Logging:** Outputs the `Content-Disposition` and `Content-Type` headers for verification and debugging.